NY Spine Medicine

 You will be asked to rest in our recovery area until you are ready to go home.

-Will provide patient with activity and physician rehabilitation guidelines.
+We will provide patients with activity and physician rehabilitation guidelines.

 Adult supervision is necessary for the remainder of the day due to the effects of sedation.

-Apply ice therapy to area for 1 to 2 hours per day for 3 days.
+Apply ice to the area for 1-2 hours per day for 3 days.

-Prescription medications may be given to relieve these symptoms.
+Prescription medications may be given to relieve any pain symptoms.

 With appropriate follow-up care, pain will be reduced.

-Physical Therapy in addition to home exercise is optimal for your speedy recovery.
+Physical therapy and home exercise is optimal for your speedy recovery.